joular/powerjoular/README.md

 ## :floppy_disk: Compilation

-PowerJoular is written with Ada, and requires a modern Ada compiler, such as GNAT, and uses gprbuild.
+PowerJoular is written with Ada, and requires a modern Ada compiler, such as GNAT.

 PowerJoular depends on the following commands and libraries for certain of its functions, but can function without them:
 - nvidia-smi: for monitoring power consumption of Nvidia graphic cards
 - Linux powercap with Intel RAPL support: for monitoring power consumption of Intel processors and SoC

-On a modern GNU/Linux distribution, just install the GNAT compiler and GPRBuild, usually available from the distribution's repositories:
+On a modern GNU/Linux distribution, just install the GNAT compiler (and GPRBuild), usually available from the distribution's repositories:

 ```
 Fedora: